OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 - Regarding input:
   - Prompt injection is a completely new threat: attackers manipulating the behaviour of the model with crafted and sometimes hidden instructions.
   - Also new is organizations sending huge amounts of data in prompts, with company secrets and personal data.
-- Regarding output: New is the fact that output can contain injection attacks, or can contain sensitive or copyrighted data.
+- Regarding output: New is the fact that output can contain injection attacks, or can contain sensitive or copyrighted data (see [Copyright](/goto/copyright/)).
 - Overreliance and excessive agency are issues.
 We let LLMs control things and may have too much trust in how correct they are, and also underestimate the risk of them being manipulated.
 The result is that attacks can have much impact.
 - Regarding training: Since the training sets are so large and based on public data, it is easier to perform data poisoning.
 Poisoned foundation models are also a big supply chain issues.